Tips to Determine African Art Value & Authenticity

 Condition matters: excessive restoration decreases value.

-The above information was reprinted courtesy of a long-gone African antiques dealer.
+The above information reprinted courtesy of a long gone African Antique dealer.

 A link to the source is no longer available.